 It’s hard to visit Akumal these days without paying an entrance fee.
 While some returning tourists resisted it, from the perspective of someone who’s only ever known Akumal to be a paid beach, I think it has its benefits.

 You can learn more about the entrance fee and what you get with it in my post on tips for visiting Akumal Beach.
-But for now, know that foreigners have to pay 100 pesos (about $5) to enter.
+But for now, know that foreigners have to pay about $6 USD to enter.

 In contrast, Tulum has many free beaches.

-So, if you enjoy some exercise and don’t mind the heat, beach hopping via a bike rental is an option to consider.
+So, if you enjoy some exercise and don’t mind the heat, beach hopping via a bike rental can be a great option.

 However, if you want to visit some of Tulum’s most secluded beaches, which primarily sit in the southernmost part of town, you’ll likely need a car.